 “Let me sleep, Mo Xuanyu,” he muttered with a twisted smile, rubbing his eyes against the too-bright light.
 “Of all the unfairness in your life, the greatest has to be that you woke so often before noon.”

 Down the stairs, a few guests were seated and talking over hot broth and warm liquor already.
 They watched Wei Wuxian walk toward the exit like hawks.
-Wei Wuxian tried not to pay attention to the aches that tension brought out of his back and shoulders.
+Wei Wuxian tried not to pay attention to the aches that this attention brought out of his back and shoulders.
 His hand stayed firmly clasped around the unnamed bamboo flute.

 Wei Wuxian boiled water from the river to take the moonless tea.
-He sat near the bed of it as he swallowed down the disgusting beverage, wishing not for the first time that something could be made to turn the taste of it sweeter and trying to narrow down the location of the odd energy.
+He sat near the bed of it as he swallowed down the disgusting beverage, wishing not for the first time that something could be made to turn the taste of it sweeter, trying to narrow down the location of the odd energy.

 It felt a little like the goddess in Dafan had, and yet not at all similar.

 A few minutes later, he could pinpoint it as coming from the woods which seemed to spread over a mile behind the village.
 Wei Wuxian put out the fire at his feet and washed the cup in the river.

 He was unhurried as he walked toward the edge of the forest.
 Most of the village’s inhabitants were now busy with their daily activities, some working the fields around and others mounting donkeys and horses to go wherever they needed to.
 Wei Wuxian had left Little Apple in the shed beside the inn.
 Judging by the animal’s tenacious will to stay with him, he did not worry that he would flee.